XcalableMP/manual/en/reduction.rst

 =================================

 Execute aggregate operation.
-It has the same meaning as the reduction clause of :doc: 'loop', but the reduction directive can be described anywhere.
+It has the same meaning as the reduction clause of :doc:`loop`, but the reduction directive can be described anywhere.

 * XMP/C program